HyperTag/documentation/src/content/cloud/compare-segment.md

 ### Update Your MetaRouter Snippet

-Next update your metarouter snippent to point to the testing metalytics snippet:
+Next update your metarouter snippet to point to the testing metalytics snippet:

 ```javascript
 <script type="text/javascript">